 The main objectives of CARN are to:

-- provide opportunities for students to take lead roles in addressing relevant managerial problems facing the Department of Athletics and Recreational Services
+- provide opportunities for students to take lead roles in addressing relevant managerial problems facing the Department of Athletics and Recreation

 - aid students in connecting research and theory with practice

-- provide opportunities for students to, based on relevant research and theory, develop recommendations and help implement practical solutions to managerial problems facing the Department of Athletics and Recreational Services
+- provide opportunities for students to, based on relevant research and theory, develop recommendations and help implement practical solutions to managerial problems facing the Department of Athletics and Recreation

-- encourage recruitment of future students interested in pursuing degrees in Recreation and Leisure Studies, Recreation and Business, or Therapeutic Recreation at the University of Waterloo
+- encourage recruitment of future students interested in pursuing degrees in Recreation and Leisure Studies, Recreation and Sport Business, Therapeutic Recreation or Tourism Development at the University of Waterloo

-The CARN serves as a "research shop" where undergraduate and masters students enrolled in the Department of Recreation and Leisure Studies select a research question facing the Department of Athletics and Recreational Services and address it using theoretically grounded research approaches and techniques.
+The CARN serves as a "research shop" where undergraduate and masters students enrolled in the Department of Recreation and Leisure Studies select a research question facing the Department of Athletics and Recreation and address it using theoretically grounded research approaches and techniques.

-Research conducted via the CARN can be used to fulfill thesis requirements for masters (REC 696) or undergraduate honours (REC 471) degrees, or be conducted to fulfill senior undergraduate special topics (REC 475) courses.
-In some instances, it can also be used to fulfill requirements for the undergraduate recreation and business practicum (REC 312).
+Research conducted via the CARN can be used to fulfill thesis requirements for masters or undergraduate honours (REC 471) degrees, or be conducted to fulfill senior undergraduate special topics (REC 475) courses.
+In some instances, it can also be used to fulfill requirements for the undergraduate practicum in recreation, sport and tourism (REC 312).

 Questions and problems addressed within CARN should be related, but not necessarily limited, to one of the following management functions - marketing (service design and experience issues, pricing, distribution, the effectiveness of promotional efforts, etc.), finance (e.g., sponsorship, donations), human resources, facilities management, special events management, and general administration.
 CARN will try and match students' management interest to the appropriate research question.

-Students entering CARN research agreements will be strongly encouraged to provide the Department of Athletics and Recreational Services with a practical report and/or presentation outlining their findings and recommendations for improvement.
-Wherever possible, students will be encouraged to help with the "implementation" of their research recommendations should they be deemed appropriate by the Department of Athletics and Recreational Services.
+Students entering CARN research agreements will be strongly encouraged to provide the Department of Athletics and Recreation with a practical report and/or presentation outlining their findings and recommendations for improvement.
+Wherever possible, students will be encouraged to help with the "implementation" of their research recommendations should they be deemed appropriate by the Department of Athletics and Recreation.